d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 or a span over multiple sentences, has a fixed length.
 This was specified by the `num_steps`
-(number of time steps) argument in :numref:`sec_language_model`.
+(number of time steps or tokens) argument in :numref:`sec_language_model`.
-In machine translation, an example should contain a pair of source sentence and target sentence.
-These sentences might have different lengths, while we need same length examples to form a minibatch.
+In machine translation, each example is a pair of source and target text sequences, where each text sequence may have different lengths.

-One way to solve this problem is that if a sentence is longer than `num_steps`, we trim its length, otherwise pad with a special &lt;pad&gt; token to meet the length.
-Therefore we could transform any sentence to a fixed length.
+For computational efficiency,
+we can still process a minibatch of text sequences at one time by *truncation* and *padding*.
+Suppose that every sequence in the same minibatch should have the same length `num_steps`.
+If a text sequence has fewer than `num_steps` tokens, we will keep appending the special "&lt;pad&gt;" token to its end until its length reaches `num_steps`.
+Otherwise,
+we will truncate the text sequence by only taking its first `num_steps` tokens and discarding the remaining.
+In this way,
+every text sequence
+will have the same length
+to be loaded in minibatches of the same shape.

+The following `truncate_pad` function truncates or pads text sequences as described before.

 ```{.python .input}
 #@tab all